 Purchase Our Tee

 In the absence of touring, merchandise is the most instant investment you can make into any artists career, you can support by visiting any number of the artists stores directly through the store links here, or create an equally lasting connection by purchasing one of our two Sound Of Silence special, custom tees, with all proceeds going to Support Act;

 - SOS Tee designed by Jack Irvine (Billie Eilish, Skegss).
 We thank Jack for dedicating his time to this campaign.

-- Endangered Species Tee, artwork by Reg Mombassa (Chris O’Doherty).
-We thank Reg for donating this design for the campaign.
+- Endangered Species Tee, concept by Martha Marlowe image by Reg Mombassa (Chris O’Doherty).
+We thank Reg and Martha for donating this design for the campaign.

 You Can Also Help By

 Consider donating your refunds for cancelled shows or a portion of your refund to the venue or Support Act.

 Keep streaming and buying Australian music and merchandise – directly from artist websites, through local record stores (online), Bandcamp, Patreon or via your favourite streaming services – Spotify and Apple.

 We need your help to get through this so that when the venue doors and festival gates open again, when the stage lights come on and the fans return, the artists and the legions of workers who support them, are there for you.Howard Freeman, CrewCare

 This is a rally cry, a call to arms – the support that the music industry receives now will be repaid with art, community, and passion for what makes our scene so special.
 We will be back, and we need to ensure the artists and industry are ready for when the shows go on again.Maggie Collins, artist manager DZ Deathrays/Morning Belle